John King (explorer)

-John King (15 December 1838 – 15 January 1872) was an Irish born British soldier who achieved fame as an Australian explorer.
+John King (15 December 1838 – 15 January 1872) was an Irish-born British soldier who achieved fame as an Australian explorer.
 He was the sole survivor of the four men from the ill-fated Burke and Wills expedition who reached the Gulf of Carpentaria.
 The expedition was the first to cross Australia from south to north, finding a route across the continent from Melbourne in Victoria to the Gulf of Carpentaria in Queensland.

 Early years

-He was born at Moy in County Tyrone, Ireland (now in Northern Ireland) on 15 December 1838 to Henry King (d.1839) and Ellen Orn (d.
+King was born at Moy in County Tyrone, Ireland (now in Northern Ireland) on 15 December 1838 to Henry King (d.
+1839) and Ellen Orn (d.
 September 1847).
-King was the youngest of six known siblings;
+He was the youngest of six known siblings: